 What's up with wireless Apple CarPlay?

-After several months of speculation, there is finally an officially announced wireless CarPlay receiver that's ready to purchase now.
-Check out the Alpine iLX-107 digital media receiver, which should ship in late July of 2017.
+After months of speculation, the first wireless CarPlay receiver finally hit the scene.
+The Alpine iLX-107 digital media receiver began shipping in the summer of 2017.
 It doesn't have a CD player but it does boast a built-in Wi-Fi network, which it uses in combination with Bluetooth to communicate with your iPhone.
 After the initial setup and pairing with your phone, you'll be able to launch CarPlay on the stereo without touching your phone as soon as you get into your vehicle.

 It’s been several years since CarPlay entered the aftermarket realm.
 It’s been a boon for many drivers who love its ability to let them use the main functions and apps on their iPhones in a road-friendly manner.
 Yet, some people have been wondering when a wireless version will be available.

-Currently, CarPlay requires a USB-to-Lightning cable connection between the iPhone and the receiver.
+Normally, CarPlay requires a USB-to-Lightning cable connection between the iPhone and the receiver.
 No Bluetooth® connection or other wireless method of data transfer is involved.
 When Alpine rolled out their first digital media receiver built specifically for use with CarPlay, the lack of Bluetooth was one of the qualms that people had with it.
+(Editor's note: Don't worry...they got the memo.)

 Rumors have been circulating about wireless CarPlay since the software was included in the initial iteration of iOS 9.
 So far, there has not been any official hardware (i.e., car stereos) which will work with wireless CarPlay.
 Everything at this point is still speculative.
 But we thought it would be fun to imagine what wireless CarPlay might be like.